-Athletic Communications 10th Year Boston College '06
+Sports Information Director 9th Year Boston College '06

-Alex Timiraos enters his 10th year working in the UCLA athletic communications office, his fourth season as the primary contact for the men's basketball team.
+Alex Timiraos enters his ninth year working in the UCLA sports information office, his third season as the primary contact for the men's basketball team.

-Timiraos oversees all aspects of media relations with the men's basketball program, handling day-to-day interview and credential requests and editing various publications, in addition to the annual information guide.
-He also serves as the media contact for the women's rowing program.
+Timiraos oversees all aspects of media relations with the men's basketball program, handling day-to-day interview and credential requests and editing day-to-day interview and credential requests and editing various publications, in addition to the annual media guide.
+He also serves as the sports information contact for the women's rowing program.